DavidAce/DMRG/README.md

   - ***i*DMRG:** *infinite* DMRG.
 Finds the groundstate of infinite and translationally invariant systems.
   - ***f*DMRG:** *finite* DMRG.
 Finds the groundstate of finite systems, not necessarily translationally invariant.
   - ***x*DMRG:** *Excited state* DMRG.
 Finds highly excited (mid-spectrum) eigenstates of finite systems.
+  - ***f*LBIT:** *Finite* l-BIT.
+Time evolution on a finite system in the basis of local integrals of motion (the l-bits) of an MBL phase.
   - ***i*TEBD:** *Imaginary Time Evolving Block Decimation*.
 Finds the ground state of infinite and translationally invariant systems using unitary operators that perform imaginary time evolution.

 ### Documentation (in construction)